sky-chaser-high/adobe-illustrator-scripts/README.md

 # <a name="splitTextAtCursorPositionjs">splitTextAtCursorPosition.js</a>
 [![Download Text.zip](https://img.shields.io/badge/Download-Text.zip-e60012)](https://github.com/sky-chaser-high/adobe-illustrator-scripts/releases/latest/download/Text.zip)
 This script splits a point text at the cursor position.
-Vertical text is also supported.
+The vertical text is also supported.

 ![Split Text at Cursor Position](images/splitTextAtCursorPosition.png)